In Tents

 Curlew Lake State Park

 Deep in north-central Washington, 5.5 hours from Seattle, Curlew Lake feeds both the human anglers and the bald eagles and osprey that crave fresh trout from its waters.
 Nearby and overseen by the bigger park is Ranald MacDonald’s gravesite—but don’t mistake him for the scary clown hawking Big Macs.
-MacDonald was a nineteenth-century half-Native American man from Astoria, grandson of a great chief, who sailed the world before tricking his way into Imperial Japan.
+MacDonald was a nineteenth-century half-Native American man from Astoria, the grandson of a great chief, who sailed the world before tricking his way into Imperial Japan.
 He taught English and befriended locals years before the closed country opened to Westerners.
 Today his grave is marked with a sign dubbing it the “smallest state park in Washington.”

 Lakes and Rivers